nehatariq/test/README.md

 # test
-this is my first git
+this is my first git repo
+and im learning it